isaachhk02/easyinstaller/README.md

 `easyinstall package.rpm`

+`easyinstall package.pkg.tar.zst`

+`easyinstall package.pkg.tar.xz`

+Or run the command without args for choose a file for install:

+`easyinstaller`

-Run it and select your package (RPM/DEB) (for the moment this packages available) The program make a confirmation for install the package and finally answer for user password for install the package
+Run it and select your package (RPM/DEB/PKG.TAR.*) (for the moment this packages available) The program make a confirmation for install the package and finally answer for user password for install the package